Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Conclusions

 EP and MA acknowledge support by Villum Fonden (No.~18994).
 EP was also supported by the European Union’s Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No. 847523 ‘INTERACTIONS’.
-GP was supported by Agence Nationale de la Recherche (grant ANR-21-CE31-0028).
+GP and EP were supported by Agence Nationale de la Recherche (grant ANR-21-CE31-0028).
 FGS was supported by the PRIN MIUR project ``ASTRI/CTA Data Challenge'' (PI: P. Caraveo), contract 298/2017.
+AL and FGS acknowledge support from INAF Mini-Grant 2023 “Particle Acceleration and multi-messenger emission in Non JEtted AGN”.
+EP is grateful to S. Bianchi and P. Padovani, for insightful discussions.
+The authors are grateful to F. Longo, G. Principe and L. Tibaldo for useful suggestions and comments on the analysis.